 PURPOSE: The United Nations General Assembly established World Humanitarian Day every year on 19 August by the resolution (A/RES/63/139) to pay tribute to aid workers who risk their lives in humanitarian service, and to rally support for people affected by crises around the world.
 World Humanitarian Day was commemorated for the first time on 19 August 2009.
 Each year, WHD focuses on a theme, bringing together partners from across the humanitarian system to advocate for the survival, well-being and dignity of people affected by crises, and for the safety and security of aid workers.
 According to OCHA; In 2023, the number of aid workers killed more than doubled in two years: from 118 in 2022 to 261 in 2023; 78 aid workers were kidnapped and 196 wounded worldwide.
 According to the International NGO Safety Organisation; The overwhelming majority of humanitarian staff killed or injured are national humanitarian workers.
 Of the aid workers who died, 96% were national staff and 4% were international (expatriate) staff - more than half (47%) were staff of national NGOs.
 Data for 2023 in the Aid Worker Security Database shows that South Sudan has been the most dangerous place for aid workers for several consecutive years.
 Sudan is a close second (as of 17 August 2013).

-At UN Geneva; On August 19th at 4:00 pm CET a commemorative event will be held at the Palais des Nations, Building E, 3rd Floor; Outside the Human Rights and Alliance of Civilizations Room (Room XX).
+At UN Geneva; On August 19th at 4:00 pm CET a commemorative event to mark the World Humanitarian Day 2025 will be held at the Palais des Nations, Building E, 3rd Floor; Outside the Human Rights and Alliance of Civilizations Room (Room XX).
 The Humanitarian partners are coming together to reaffirm that civilians and aid workers caught in conflicts are not a target and to honor humanitarians who strive to meet ever-growing global needs.
-Register to participate to the event!
+Register to participate and Watch the event!

 PUBLICATIONS: Reports on the humanitarian situation in the Middle east, in Africa and asia.